Jabulile96/Education-website-design/README.md

  * [License](#license)

  ## Technologies
- The technologies or rather the languages used to develop this game are as follows:
+ The technologies or rather the languages used to develop this website are as follows:
  * HTML
  * CSS
  * javascript

  ## Set up
- To create and run this game the following is needed:
+ To create and run this website the following is needed:
  * Visual Studio
  * Google Chrome